josephrmartinez/RecipeEmbeddings/writeup.md

 ```python3.11 -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
 ```

+- Install datasette

+- Calculate embeddings of each recipe (combine title, ingredients, instructions):
+2 mins to calculate embeddings
+Total tokens used: 1,909,617
+Less than $0.20 ???
+5,001 rows

+- Use FAISS search on datasette:
+"a highly regarded solutions for fast vector similarity calculations is FAISS, by Facebook AI research"

+Install plugins:
+datasette install datasette-openai
+    - This allows me to use the openai_embeddings function. openai_embedding(text, api_key)
+    This calls the OpenAI embedding endpoint and returns a binary object representing the floating point embedding for the provided text.

+datasette install datasette-faiss
+faiss_search_with_scores(database, table, embedding, k) Takes the same arguments as above, but the return value is a JSON array of pairs, each with an ID and a score

+Write custom datasette sql query: select value from json_each(faiss_search_with_scores('5krecipes', 'embeddings', (select openai_embedding(:query, :openai_api_key)), 10))

+Add "where length(coalesce(:query, '')) > 0" to prevent the query from running with an empty query.
+If you do not add this, you will get this error message "user-defined function raised exception".
+"adding where length(coalesce(:query, '')) > 0 to the query means that the query won’t run if the user hasn’t entered any text into the search box."

+select value from json_each(faiss_search_with_scores('5krecipes', 'embeddings', (select openai_embedding(:query, :openai_api_key)), 10)) where length(coalesce(:query, '')) > 0

+It takes about 229 ms to run query my database of 5,000 recipes with the term 'Thanksgiving'.

+With "vibes-based search" I can also search for something much more conceptual, such as "a small levantine appetizer".
+If I try using full-text search for this query, I get the following response: "0 rows where search matches "a small levantine appetizer" sorted by rowid"
+But with my custom query that creates an embedding on the query phrase and then uses FAISS to find the approximate nearest neighbors, I get "Sam's Spring Fattoush Salad", "spiced labneh", and eight other recipes.
+The word "levantine" does not show up at all in these recipes.
+Instead, the embedding helps us get at the underlying meaning in the query and ...

 # Install Datasette and sqlite-utils within the virtual environment

 [sqlite-utils](https://datasette.io/tools/sqlite-utils), also by Simon Willison, is a CLI tool and Python library for manipulating SQLite databases.
 We're going to use sqlite-utils to extract the data we want from our CSV file and populate the SQLite database that we will then be working on with Datasette: